allanplobo/Calculator/README.md

 # Calculator

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+Hello, Welcome!
+This is a Simple Project, just to practice!
-It's a Simple Project, just to pratice! =)
+Did you find something to improve the code?

-Did you find something to improve?
+Please, Contact me, i'll love learn more hearing you! =)

-Please, Contact me, i'll love learn more hearing you! =]
+This project uses: Angular 9, Bootstrap 4;

 linkedin.com/in/allanplobo